 During the first days of may we will be re-enacting an infamous riot that took place in RL Berlin 1929.

-In this blog post you will find a bit of info about what will be happening in this sim on that date and some of the rules, but you will also find some background to the RL may riots.
+In this blog post you will find a bit of info about what will be happening in our sim on that date, learn some of the rules, but you will also find some background to the RL may riots.

 The 1929 Berlin Project riots